-A nice grey color is obtained by mixing a lot of blue color with a small amount of orange color and then adding white color until the desired brightness is achieved.
+A nice gray color is obtained by mixing a lot of blue color with a small amount of orange color and then adding white color until the desired brightness is achieved.

-If you want to get a delicate shade of grey, you can mix a lot of white color with a little red and green.
-For a warm shade of grey you should try mixing violet with yellow.
+If you want to get a delicate shade of gray, you can mix a lot of white color with a little red and green.
+For a warm shade of gray you should try mixing violet with yellow.

 What Colors Make Purple